 If you want to create custom dashboards for your clients, there are vital things to consider before setting up the dashboard in Whatagraph from scratch.

 - Register with Whatagraph to start a free trial.
 It's the best way to test the waters and see how you can benefit from a client portal in the form of a dashboard.
 Also, see how your clients react to interactive reporting.
-The trial is valid for seven days, so you will have ample time to try out different dashboards.
+The trial is valid for seven days, so you will have ample time to try out different dashboard designs.

 - Set the KPIs with your client.
 Marketing is measured by performance, and your clients will be thankful for seeing the situation in real time without reaching out to your team members.

-- Add essentials only.
+- Add the essentials only.
 Consolidated client dashboards can get pretty long, which is why you have to pick carefully what you want your client to see.
 For example, a cross-channel marketing dashboard showcases the performance of all digital marketing channels, PPC and organic.
 In comparison, social media dashboard focuses on the performance of different social networks.
 Even visually, these dashboards can be overwhelming, so pick only the essential indicators and not the detailed information.

 - Provide client access.
 Unlike reports, client dashboards should be accessible to the user at all times.
 With Whatagraph, we can guarantee your data will always be up to date, as long as the accounts are connected.
 Dashboards can be linked for every client, embedded into an email, or be part of the features your landing page offers.

 - Brand your reports.
 Whatagraph is a white-label analytics solution for marketing agencies and professionals.
 This means that using this tool with YOUR branding will make it look like your reporting is done with in-house software.
 It's essential to keep a professional image in front of your clients.
 You want a professional report, not something that looks like a few freelancers cobbled it up together.